Diphtheria/acellular pertussis/tetanus vaccine (DTaP) (Injection)

-- A nurse or other trained health professional will give your child this vaccine.
-The vaccine is given as a shot into one of your child's muscles.
-Your child will receive a series of 5 shots.
+- A nurse or other health professional will give this vaccine.
+The vaccine is given as a shot into a muscle.
+Most children will receive a series of 5 shots.

-- Your child may receive other vaccinations at the same time as this one.
-You should receive other information sheets on those vaccinations.
+- Other vaccines may be given at the same time as this one.
+You should receive other information sheets on those vaccines.
 Make sure you understand all the information given to you.